Latin War (498–493 BC): Historical context

 According to the historical chronicles, (Note: After the sack of Rome in 390 BC by the Gauls, almost all of the historical records the Romans had previously kept were destroyed.
 As such, any Roman history dating prior to 390 BC may not be the most objective source) the beginnings of this war between the Romans and Latins can be seen as early as 501 BC, though the root causes date back much farther.
 In 501 BC, the Romans elected Titus Larcius as dictator with Spurius Cassius Vecellinus as his Master of the Horse, an overt indication of the expectation of conflict.
 There were two major incidents in 501 BC that likely provoked the Romans to elect a dictator.
 First, an incident arose between the Romans and the Sabines in which a group of Sabines ironically abducted a number of Roman women during a festival being held in Rome.
 This relatively trivial action led to a violent altercation which threatened to nearly bring the two cities to war even though Rome had decisively defeated the Sabines very recently sometime between 505 and 503 BC.
 The other and more significant cause for the appointment of a dictator was the agitation of the rest of the Latin League, a group of around 30 different Latin city-states which were situated throughout Latium, and what Rome correctly perceived to be their mobilization towards a war footing.
-Soon after the appointment of Titus Largius to the dictatorship, the Sabines sued for a quick peace, leaving Largius to concentrate the brunt of his attention on the rest of the Latin League.
+Soon after the appointment of Titus Largius to the dictatorship, the Sabines sued for a quick peace, leaving Larcius to concentrate the brunt of his attention on the rest of the Latin League.
 The growing might of Rome in Latium had begun to upset the Latin balance of power.
 As a result, Octavius Mamilius, the leader of Tusculum began agitating the cities of the Latin League in a common cause against Rome.
 Mamilius was the son in law of the ex-Roman King Lucius Tarquinius Superbus who had gone into exile at Tusculum following his defeat at the Battle of Silva Arsia with the Etruscans and his failure to again capture Rome with the support of Clusium immediately after that.